 You go to the Instacare with a deeply cut finger.
 You hand the receptionist your health insurance card and he records your coverage details.
 You get stitches and your insurance company gets a bill for the medical care.
 But the next morning, when you arrive at your workplace – where the accident happened – your boss hands you workers compensation forms to fill out.
 Your employer's workers comp policy is in fact responsible for the costs, not your health insurance policy.
 The latter has an interest in recovering its costs somehow.

 How Subrogation Works

-How Does This Affect the Insured?
+How Does This Affect Individuals?

 For a start, if your insurance policy stipulated a deductible, it wasn't just your insurance company who had to pay.
 In a $10,000 accident with a $1,000 deductible, you have a stake in the outcome as well – namely, $1,000.
 If your insurance company is timid on any subrogation case it might not win, it might opt to recover its expenses by boosting your premiums.
 On the other hand, if it has a knowledgeable legal team and goes after them aggressively, it is acting both in its own interests and in yours.
 If all is recovered, you will get your full deductible back.
 If it recovers half (for instance, in a case where you are found one-half culpable), you'll typically get half your deductible back, depending on the laws in your state.